eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- PhD or exceptional MSc involving 3D-Reconstruction, SLAM, Camera Calibration or Computational Geometry from a top ranking university or lab.
 	- Geometry from Vision is at the heart of Scape Technologies.
 As a research engineer on the Scape Technologies team, you will take a key role in designing and building the pipeline for cloud-based 3D-reconstruction and real-time global localization.
 This will require implementing and building upon existing research in Structure-from-Motion, Dense 3D-reconstruction, Camera Calibration and SLAM.
 	- This can range from non-linear optimization to efficient graph traversal, considering optimized computational parallelization.
-	- Making sure that Scape’s large scale reconstruction and localization pipeline is the most efficient in the world.
+	- Making sure that Scape's large scale reconstruction and localization pipeline is the most efficient in the world.
 	- We are looking for curious and enthusiastic computer vision scientists who are keen on working on moonshot projects.
 + skill set:
 	- 7+ years Experience with large-scale distributed systems and client-server architectures.
 Examples include Java/Spring Boot, CQRS, event streaming, Kafka, Spark